 - Drop/Add a Major

 Requests for changes of major are handled electronically.
 Please fill out the Change of Major form.
-Once we receive your response, we will send it out for departmental approval.
+When your response is receive it will be send for departmental approval.

 Have a PDF version of the form filled out?
 You can also attach the PDF to the Google form and send it to us.